 The Omega Man was shot in Los Angeles, which director Boris Sagal was able to transform into a vacant urban ghost city eerily empty of human activity.
 It’s by far the film’s most evocative special effect.
 The rest is a slice of seventies apocalypse with Heston as the brawny hero at the center, speeding sports cars down abandoned streets with the reckless zeal of an anarchist and, in one of the film’s signature scenes, screening the concert movie Woodstock for himself, watching the ghosts of past crowds in a empty theater.

-Matheson’s novel was remade once again in 2007 under its original title with Will Smith in the lead.
+Matheson’s novel was remade once again in 2007 under its original title, I Am Legend, with Will Smith in the lead.

 The Blu-ray and DVD releases from Warner Home Video offer no supplements.